Sound Fountain

 And you may discover more: legendary Fritz Busch, singers Mona Paulee, Kurt Baum and Ettore Bastianini.

-The most famous recording produced by Don Gabor is of course the 3 Lp Box with the Sonatas & Partitas by Bach performed by legendary Georges Enesco.
-This set was originally issued on the Continental label and appeared later on Remington as well.
+The most famous recording produced by Don Gabor is of course the 3 LP Box with the Sonatas & Partitas by Bach performed by legendary Georges Enesco.
+This set was originally issued on the Continental label and appeared much later on the Remington label as well.
+A few recordings have been issued by Tom Null on the

-How did I, as a 14 year old teenager, know?
-Well, I visited the school concerts which were given in the concert hall of my hometown, my parents took me to recitals of famous pianists like Béla Siki, Clara Haskil, Cor de Groot and Stefan Askenase, and a few years earlier I had sung in the boy's choir in Bach's St.Matthew Passion performed at Easter conducted by Hans Brandts Buys.
+How did I, as a 14 year old know?
+Well, I visited the school concerts which were given in the concert hall of my hometown.
+My parents took me to recitals of famous pianists like Béla Siki, Clara Haskil, Cor de Groot and Stefan Askenase.
+And a few years earlier I had sung in the boys' choir in Bach's St.Matthew Passion performed at Easter conducted by Hans Brandts Buys.
 On top of that my brother played the violin.
-I knew what the sound produced by instruments, voices and an orchestra was like.
-That was no pretense.

-And then there were the Remington Musirama records which were imported in our country already in 1955 but I got acquainted with these a few years later.
-That was when I came across Prokofiev's 2nd Concerto played by Jorge Bolet and the Cincinnati Symphony Orchestra under Thor Johnson and was struck by the dynamics and the often chiseled sound.
-The concerto was music to my ears and Jorge Bolet's way of playing the incredibly complex score with the varying moods and the changes in pace and presence, became one of my most cherished discs and served as an incentive to explore Remington's catalog further: Jorge Bolet playing the Four Scherzi of Chopin, Edward Kilenyi with Liszt's 1st Concerto and Totentanz (Todtentanz), Ossy Renardy with Paganini's Caprices, Alec Templeton in Gershwin's Concerto in F with the Cincinnati Symphony and Thor Johnson, Jonel Perlea conducting the RIAS Symphony Orchestra with Saint-Saëns' Carnival of Animals and excerpts from Tchaikovsky's Swan Lake, and a most captivating recording of the Helsinki University Chorus singing songs by Jean Sibelius.
+And then there were the Remington Musirama records which were imported in our country already in 1955 but I got acquainted with many years later.
+That was when I came across Prokofiev's 2nd Concerto played by Jorge Bolet and the Cincinnati Symphony Orchestra under Thor Johnson and was struck by the composition as well as the performance.
+The concerto was music to my ears and Jorge Bolet's way of playing the incredibly complex score with the varying moods and the changes in pace and presence, became one of my most cherished discs and served as an incentive to explore Remington's catalog further: Jorge Bolet playing the Four Scherzi of Chopin, Edward Kilenyi with Liszt's 1st Concerto and Totentanz (Todtentanz), Ossy Renardy with Paganini's Caprices, Alec Templeton in Gershwin's Concerto in F with the Cincinnati Symphony and Thor Johnson, Jonel Perlea conducting the RIAS Symphony Orchestra with Saint-Saëns' Carnival of Animals and excerpts from Tchaikovsky's Swan Lake, and a most captivating recording of the Helsinki University Chorus singing songs by Jean Sibelius and others.

 Jorge Bolet performed Chopin not impeccably, though with drive.
+His interpretation was devoid of sentimentality.
 The recording had presence and undeniably showed the sound of a warm Baldwin piano.
-Alec Templeton's grand piano was clearly defined as well and the timpani in the Gershwin Concerto sounded impressive and had zest.
-The sound of Edward Kilenyi's Liszt had weight and firmness in the lower register and clarity in the top of the keyboard while the orchestral sound had space and the orchestra responded with quickness.
-Although these recordings sounded quite good when played on my simple record player (fitted was a Ronette crystal pick up) connected to a big valve amplifier with separate power supply which fed a full range speaker unit housed in The Boffle constructed according to the details given in "The Gramophone".
-I soon discovered that the bulk of the catalog was not on par with the standard of these Lps.
+Alec Templeton's grand piano was clearly defined as well and the timpani in the Gershwin Concerto sounded impressive and it had zest.
+The sound of Edward Kilenyi's Liszt had weight and firmness in the lower register and strength and clarity in the top of the keyboard while the orchestral sound had space and the orchestra responded with quickness.
+Although these recordings sounded quite good when played on my simple record player (fitted was a Ronette crystal pick up) connected to a big valve amplifier with separate power supply which fed a full range speaker unit housed in The Boffle constructed according to the details given in "The Gramophone", I soon discovered that the bulk of the catalog was not on par with the standard of these LPs.

 Yet the temptation to buy a few more of the label was always there.